Appdynamics/ConfigMyApp-docs/docs/README.md

 | Application | `--overwrite-health-rules` | overwrite health rules (true by default) |  <img src="https://github.githubassets.com/images/icons/emoji/unicode/2716.png" width="20" height="20"> |
 | Application | `--bt-only, --no-bt-only` | configure business transactions only  |  <img src="https://github.githubassets.com/images/icons/emoji/unicode/2716.png" width="20" height="20"> |

-In addition, note that you can run the script in debug mode by using `--debug` flag, in which case the connection and other parameters used will be printed out in the console.
+You can run the script in debug mode by using `--debug` flag, in which case the connection and other parameters used will be printed out in the console.
 We do not recommend using this flag in production, and it is set to `false` by default.

 ## Environment variables